 I’ll assume readers know that the ‘Eskimos have X words for snow’ idea is essentially a myth and a hackneyed journalistic trope.
-So I won’t elaborate on it here, except to note that the claim is so notorious in linguistic circles it gave rise to snowclone, a handy term for this kind of clichéd phrasal template.
+So I won’t elaborate on it here, except to note that the claim is so notorious in linguistic circles that it gave rise to snowclone, a handy term for this kind of clichéd phrasal template.

 It turns out, though, that there are quite a few words for snow (and, OK, ice) in Scotland.* Ian Preston sent me a recent photo he took of an art installation in the lobby of the Cairngorm Funicular Railway, republished here with his permission:

 The piece is by Scottish artist Arthur Watson and colleagues and is part of the public art project Cairngorm – Reading a Landscape.
 At its centre is a woodcut of Coire an t-Sneachda (corrie of the snow), a glacial landform in the Cairngorms mountain range.

 The 31 words and phrases that surround the image come from a glossary of ‘conditions of snow and ice in Scots, Gaelic, and travellers’ cant’, according to the Scottish Arts Council; artist Janet McKenzie says Watson is ‘particularly interested in the oral traditions of the fisher and traveller communities’.

 Each term spoken aloud is a delight in itself, and taken together they constitute a poetic set:

 Irish speakers will recognise sneachda as cognate with Irish sneachta ‘snow’, while liathreodhadh matches Irish liathróid(í) ‘ball(s)’, though I don’t know what this signifies in the context of Scottish snow – hailstones, or snowballs?
 Clach-mheallain means hailstones anyway.